Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 Absolutely!

-This is one of those projects that adds real character, feels hisotircaly appropriate, and is relatively approachable as a DIY.
-It quietly elevates everything around it.
-And honestly, it’s the kind of detail I now wish we’d added in more of our past renovations.
+This is one of those projects that adds real character, feels hisotircaly appropriate, and is a relatively easy DIY.
+It quietly elevates the whole space.
+And honestly, it’s the kind of detail I now wish we’d added in more of our past renovations!